 This video pane is a YouTube player which will work on almost any modern internet-connected device (see below).
 Simply press play when the event is live, and it’ll start playing on this page.

-In some cases – especially those where we’re presenting an event in partnership with somebody else – the event may take place on another website.
+In some cases – as in our Postcards From Abroad series or where we’re presenting an event in partnership with somebody else – the event may take place on another website.
 You’ll always find instructions about how to watch either in the event reminder email, or with your booking.

 What if I have access requirements?

 If you have access needs for an online event, please contact email@example.com as soon as possible.
 With Victorian restrictions on gathering in the workplace, we’re exploring the best way to integrate Auslan into our new system.
 We are working hard to provide accurate transcripts and captions during or soon after our digital events are screened.
 If you would like to request these, please contact us.